ToolJet/ToolJet/docs/versioned_docs/version-2.19.0/org-management/workspaces/workspace_constants.md

 </div>

 - If you are an admin, you have the privilege to edit or delete constants.
-However, if you are a user with edit app permissions in the workspace, you can only view the constants and consume them in the app builder and global datasource connection forms.
+However, if you are a user with edit app permissions in the workspace, you can only view the constants and consume them in the app builder and data source connection forms.

 <div style={{textAlign: 'center'}}>